riverhuang1107/everai_documentation/Example/Public Volume/en/Stateful_Service_with_public_volume.md

 # Stable Diffusion 1.5 with public volume
 In the quickstart, you created a simple application.
-In this example, we use the `Stable Diffusion 1.5` model files in public volume and implement an AIGC(AI generated content) online text-to-image and image-to-image service.
+In this example, we use the `Stable Diffusion 1.5` model files in public volume and implement an AIGC(AI generated content) online stateful inference service.

 ## Create an app
 Create a directory for your app firstly.
 In your app directory, you should login by token you got in [EverAI](https://everai.expvent.com).
 After login successfully, run command `everai app create` to create your app.